MESAHub/mesa/docs/source/installation.rst

 Before you install MESA, you need to get the prerequisites.
-The `MESA SDK <http://user.astro.wisc.edu/~townsend/static.php?ref=mesasdk>`__ simplifies this process by providing a prebuilt set of compilers and run-time libraries that should make your MESA install go smoothly.
+The `MESA SDK <http://user.astro.wisc.edu/~townsend/static.php?ref=mesasdk>`__ simplifies this process by providing a pre-built set of compilers and run-time libraries that should make your MESA installation go smoothly.
 Visit the `MESA SDK website
 <http://user.astro.wisc.edu/~townsend/static.php?ref=mesasdk>`__ for
 the details of setting it up.